Ganeshpuri

 There are so many spiritual figures, teachers, and leaders out there.
 It’s not all about how many followers they have, or how well their books have sold.
 If the person hasn’t healed themselves completely then their teachings will be off-the-mark, to whatever degree.

-As a result, they will take on board negativity, create spiritual debts for themselves, and they will have lessons to learn as well, to the extent of just how misleading they are and how many they have misled.
-Often people think they have a lot of answers, and they go out too early.
+Where a spiritual teacher’s development is lacking, acquiring a following may mean they take on board negativity, create spiritual debts for themselves, and have lessons to learn as well, to the extent of how many they have misled, and to what degree.
+In other words, they might think they have a lot of answers that they would like others to know, and they go out too early.
 It has been my experience that it is much better being the tortoise rather than the hare.

 I love the quote…